 Oral Disintegrating Tablets (ODT):

 -Do not remove from blister until time of use; peel foil from blister and remove tablet; do not push tablet through foil as it may damage tablet.

--Place tablet in mouth and allow to disintegrate; swallow with saliva; tablet may be chewed
+-Place tablet in mouth and allow to disintegrate; swallow with saliva; ODTs do not require additional water and may be chewed.

 -Prior to use, shake bottle for 10 seconds; on first use, remove cap and press syringe adaptor into bottle opening.